PdIPS/CBXpy/docs/api/dynamic.rst

 particles systems as proposed in [1]_.

 The base class ``ParticleDynamic`` implements functionality that is common to particle based iterative methods.
-The class ``CBXDynmaic`` inherits from ``ParticleDynamic`` and implements functionality that is specific to consensus based schemes.
+The class ``CBXDynamic`` inherits from ``ParticleDynamic`` and implements functionality that is specific to consensus based schemes.
 The following dynamics are implemented: